gabriellarson/agentic-news-rag/README.md

 ## Article Format

-All articles follow this structured format, and be stored in a .txt file:
+All articles follow this structured format, and are stored in a .txt file:

 ```
 Title: [Article Title]